Richard Stallman — "The idea that music is private property took hold in the digital age, but it is …"

 * Initial load can take up to 90 seconds — revising the preview in another color is nearly instant.

-"The only way to ensure your freedom is to use free software."
+"The only way to have a just society is to have free software."

 "The internet is a surveillance machine if you don't use free software."